MUSEUMS IN LJUBLJANA

 Another remarkable object is a charming Vače situla.
 Of course, there is a vast collection of other interesting archaeological objects that tell a story of the life before our time, e.g. findings from the Ljubljana Marsh and the Ljubljanica River, a gilded bronze statue of Emona citizen, an imperial stone inscription from Emona, Germanic ornamentation from the Migration Period and Early Middle Ages wooden traps, and many others.

 There are guided tours to join, workshops for children, lectures and numerous other educational events.

 Tuesday – Sunday 10.00 – 18.00.
 Closed on: Monday and some national holidays.
-Free entrance every first Sunday in a month.

-This museum shows 4000 years of Ljubljana’s history in all its important stages – from the Roman settlement of Emona, through the compact medieval town, to today’s modern capital.
-Did you know that Ljubljana was situated on an important amber road during the Roman empire?
+This museum shows 4000 years of Ljubljana’s history in all its important stages.
+From the Roman settlement of Emona, through the compact medieval town, to today’s modern capital.
+Did you know that Ljubljana was situated on an important amber road during the Roman Empire?

 Tuesday–Sunday: 10.00–18.00, Thursday: 10.00–21.00.
 Mondays, 1 January, 1 November and 25 December: Closed.

 Of all the Ljubljana museums and Slovenia museums the Architectural Museum of Ljubljana is the main museum for architecture.
 Temporary exhibitions from the field of architecture, design

 As it is situated at the beautiful Fuzine Castle, you can admire both and kill two birds with one stone.
 Since this is located in the suburbs, it is recommended to get there by bike or by city bus No. 20 or 22.